 1 hour 47 minutes from Portland

 Set on the outskirts of Eugene, about 5 miles away, Springfield extends your day adventures in the central part of the Beaver State.
 They say, the Eugene’s nearest sibling inspired Matt Groening on creation of iconic The Simpsons show.
-Locals as well as murals on many city walls don’t hesitate to remind you about this now confirmed fact.
+Locals as well as murals on many city walls eagerly confirm it.

 But once you get your introduction to the Simpson world, head back to Downtown Springfield and dive into its hipster culture, portrayed by antique stores, crystal shops, and cheap and fine restaurants.